24hourkirtan/audio-streaming-apis/pages/db/collections.md

   <h1  id="page-title">Database > Collections</h1>
 </div>

-Data is stored into three MongoDB collections.
+Data is stored into five MongoDB collections.
 Each collections has a minimum set of key/value pairs as defined below.